ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 ## Introduction to Recipes

 Recipes are the instructions that you give to ESMValTool that tell it what you want to do.
-This includes four main section:
+This includes four main sections: datasets, preprocessors, diagnostics and description.

-- datasets: what datasets you want to use
+- datasets: what datasets you want to use, including
  - the time range and time resolution,
  - the MIP, ensemble member,
- - the experiment (ie historical, ssp125 etc...)
+ - the experiment (i.e. historical, ssp125 etc...),
- - the grid type (CMIP6 only)
+ - and the grid type (CMIP6 only)

- - This section can also be optional, as datasets can no preprocessing is needed.
+ This section can also be optional, as datasets can no preprocessing is needed.

-- proprocessors: one or preprocessors
+- preprocessors: general operations applied to a dataset before handling it in a diagnostic, listing
- - which preprocessor modules to apply
+ - which preprocessor modules to apply,
- - the order to apply them
+ - the order to apply them,
- - and the preprocesor arguments.
+ - and the preprocessor arguments.

- - This section can also be optional, if no preprocessing is needed.
+ This section can also be optional, if no preprocessing is needed.

-- diagnostics: All the information about diagnostic
+- diagnostics: all the information about the diagnostic, including
- -
+ - list of variables to evaluate (with their respective configurations),
+ - the desired diagnostic script to use,
+ - and additional diagnostic script options or arguments, if needed.

+ Also Include additional datasets beyond those included in the datasets section mentioned above, for instance variable specific observational data.

-- description: a brief description of the recipe
+- description: a brief description of the recipe, including
- - who wrote the recipe, and who maintains it
+ - who wrote the recipe and who maintains it,
- - which project is responsible for it
+ - which project is responsible for it,
- - which publications, reference are linked with the recipe
+ - and which publications, references are linked with the recipe.

- - Note that the authors, publications and references and named in the config-references.yml
+ Note that the authors, publications and references are to be named in the config-references.yml

 This information